Planetbiru/MagicObject/tutorial.md

 ;
 ```

+When a user passes an array as a parameter to the `addAnd` and `addOr` methods, MagicObject will convert it to an instance of `PicoPredicate` with `equals` comparison.
+If using `array` is easier, feel free to use `array` but it is recommended to use `PicoPredicate` so that it can be used directly by MagicObject.

 For comparisons other than `equals`, we must specify them explicitly.
 Here are some examples of specifying AND logic.

 ```php